Proper Running Form: 3 Tips to Improve your Running Technique

 Don’t strive for perfection

 Changing your running style can be frustrating.
 The best way to approach it is to choose a point that interests you and focus on it.
 Don’t feel like you have to change something right away.
-Explore your running style and look for ways to make it feel “lighter” with the help of the suggested tips.
-Add some running drills to your training for better form – this will help change your running form unconsciously.
+Explore your running style and figure out which tips make you feel “lighter” when you run and help you find the right running form.
+Need more guidance?
+Check out these 5 tips to improve your running technique.

-You can find all of the important points summarized in the graphic below:
+You can find all of the important points summarized in the image below:

 - Lean slightly forward